 Is it easy to decide where to put the pictures?
 Why/Why not?

-- Once the pictures are sorted get the students to glue their pictures onto chart paper.
-Help them write statements about the chart if they are unable to write their own statements.
+- Once the pictures are sorted get the students to glue their pictures onto chart paper that have the investigative question already written at the top.
+Encourage students to make statements about what their displays shows.
+Help them write statements about their display if they are unable to write their own statements.

 - At the end of each session ask the students to share their posters.
-Ask questions, such as in point 10 above, and 3, 4, and 5 below, and offer models of appropriate language to support the students to effectively talk about the process of making the chart and what is presented on it.
+Ask questions, such as in point 10 above, and 2, 3, and 4 below, and offer models of appropriate language to support the students to effectively talk about the process of making their display and what is presented on it.

-We begin today’s session by getting the students to select one of their favourites charts to display on the classroom walls.
+We begin today’s session by getting the students to select one of their favourites investigations to display on the classroom walls.

-- Let's look at all the great charts that we made this week.
+- Let's look at all the great statistical investigations that we did this week.

-- Which things are favourites?
+Which things are favourites?
 How do you know?
-How does your chart show that?
+How does your display show that?

-- Conclude the session by gathering together the fruit pictures that families drew.
+- Conclude the session by exploring the investigative question "What are the favourite fruits of our class and their families?"
+Gather together the fruit pictures that families drew.

 - Talk about ways to sort the fruit pictures.
 Choose four or five types and then discuss the use of an "other fruit" category.

-- When you have agreed on ways to sort the fruit let the students add their families pictures to categories.
-Glue the pictures onto charts.
+- When you have agreed on ways to sort the fruit let the students add their families’ pictures to categories.
+Glue the pictures onto a chart to make a display.

-- Leave the activity open as you challenge the students to write statements about the chart in their own time during the next week or so.
+- Leave the activity open as you challenge the students to write statements to answer the investigative question "What are the favourite fruits of our class and their families?"
+They can add these to the display during their own time in the next week or so.